TurBoss/blt/doc/parseargs.rst

   global namespace, unless *parserName* contains a namespace qualifier, such as "fred::myParseargs".

-  **-addhelp** *boolean*
-    If true, adds a help argument to the argument list that displays the usage.
-The default is "0".

   **-abbreviations** *boolean*
     If true, indicates to accept abbreviations of both long and short argument names when parsing argument.
 The default is "0".

+  **-default** *string*
+    Default value for arguments.  *String* is an arbitrary text string.
+    The default is "".

+  **-description** *string*
+    Specifies the description for the command that is displayed in the help message.  *String* is an arbitrary text string printed immediately after the command's usage line.
+The string is printed word by word and automatically wraps at 75 characters.
+The default is "".

   **-epilog** *string*
-    Text string displayed in the help after the initial usage.
+    Specified the text string displayed in the help message after the usage, description, and arguments.  *String* is an arbitrary text string.
+It is printed verbatim and newlines are retained.
 The default is "".

   **-error** *errorList*